What are the best Drata alternatives?

 - Key Features: Modular platform (Compliance, Risk, Trust), TrustShare portal for sales, AI-assisted questionnaire responses, common control cross-mapping.

-- Pros: Transparent and accessible entry with a free tier, strong focus on customer assurance and questionnaire automation.
+- Pros: Strong focus on customer assurance and questionnaire automation.

 - Cons: Heavier enterprise capabilities require custom quotes, and paid tiers may involve annual billing commitments with variable pricing.